 targeted, in whole or in part, to children under age 13 and subject to the Children's Online Privacy

-Protection Act (COPPA) by specifying true
+Protection Act (COPPA) by specifying true or false in the

-field.
-By specifying true
+childDirected field.
+By specifying true in the childDirected

 field, you confirm that your use of Amazon Lex is related to a website, program, or other